-CSR is also an integral aspect of our investment strategy, and we fully support the UN Principles of Responsible Investment and actively encourage fund managers to sign up to them.
-These Principles recognise that long-term sustainable returns are dependent on stable, well-functioning and well-governed social, environmental and economic systems.
+CSR is also an integral aspect of our investment strategy, and we fully support the UN Principles of Responsible Investment and encourage fund managers to sign up to them.
+These principles recognise that long-term sustainable returns are dependent on stable, well-functioning and well-governed social, environmental and economic systems.

 Knowledge sharing is a key foundation

-We are committed to making a positive contribution to the industries we serve by offering dedicated resources for knowledge sharing and participation.
-For example, members of the Gard team make a strong contribution to the work of the International Group (IG).
-By providing a wide range of expertise in legal, insurance and technical matters to the IG’s subcommittees and working groups they help both the industry and society at large.
+We integrate social and environmental concerns into our day-to-day activities.
+We are committed to making a positive contribution to the industries we serve by offering dedicated resources to share knowledge and expertise.
+For example, members of the Gard team contribute to the work of the International Group (IG), by providing a wide range of expertise in legal, insurance and technical matters to the IG’s subcommittees and working groups which helps both the industry and society.
+We also support other important industry stakeholders such as Cefor where our Chief Claims Officer has chaired the organisation for the past two years.

-We have supported of the Arendal International School since its launch, and 2016 sees it celebrate its 10 year anniversary.
-Over the past decade the school has grown from 20 to 180 students, from over 50 countries.
+- We have supported of the Arendal International School since its launch in 2006.
+Over the past decade, the school has grown from 20 to 180 students, from over 50 countries by a staff with roots in more than 14 countries.
+Gard’s Chief External Affairs Officer serves on the school’s board.

 Supporting humanitarian work